Paul Joannides

 Paul Evdoros Alexander Joannides (born 4 November 1945, London) is an emeritus professor of the History of Art in the University of Cambridge and fellow of Clare Hall.

 Career

-Joannides is employed by the Department of History of Art at the University of Cambridge.
-He was appointed as assistant lecturer in 1973, lecturer in 1978, reader in 2002 and finally om professor in 2004.
+Joannides completed his PhD on the French Romantic painter Eugène Delacroix under Professor Lee Johnson.
+He was appointed as assistant lecturer in 1973, lecturer in 1978, reader in 2002 and finally as professor in 2004.
 In 1981 he became a fellow at Clare Hall, Cambridge.
 He was chargé de mission of the Musée du Louvre from 1991 to 1992.
+Joannides is employed by the Department of History of Art at the University of Cambridge.
 He is a member of the Société de l'Histoire de l'Art Français.

 Work

-Joannides completed his PhD on the French Romantic painter Eugène Delacroix under Professor Lee Johnson.
-He is best known for his numerous academic articles on Italian renaissance artists and on the French romantic painters in specialist art magazines like The Burlington Magazine and Apollo.
+He is best known for his numerous academic articles on Italian Renaissance artists and on the French Romantic painters in specialist art magazines like The Burlington Magazine and Apollo.